JacobMonksRev/BigData05312022/README.txt

 This is the repository for the Big Data - Next Gen 05/31/2022 curriculum.
-The notes are separated by topic, and you can see all assignments, project guidelines, and other useful resources here once they are ready.
+The notes are separated by week and then by topic, and you can see all assignments, project guidelines, and other useful resources here once they are ready.